Looking for Vehicle Rental in Nepal? +977 9840185060, 9851003394, 14385369

 Maghe Sankranti

 Maghe Sankranti is the first day of the Magh of Bikram Sambat Calendar.
-It is celebrated on 14 January.
-Tharu people celebrate this day as the new year.
+It is celebrated in January.
+Tharu people celebrate this day as the New Year.
 During this time, the sun moves from one zodiac to another called Sankranti.
 The days become longer and warmer, so people thank Lord Bishnu.
 Hindus bathe early in the morning, worship, and make offerings to Lord Bishnu.
-They also read Bhagwat-Gita, which is known as songs of gods.
+They also read a holy book called Bhagwat Gita.

 Buddha Jayanti